 Optometrists are the best place to get started for eye care.
 They provide vision tests, prescribe lenses and diagnose and treat common eye conditions.

 After an exam, your optometrist can tell you how often you should have your eyes checked in the future.
 It's important to follow the schedule your optometrist gives you, especially as you age.
-Your risk for eye disease increases as you get older.
+Your risk for eye disease and certain eye conditions like the development of

-If your treatment plan requires a specialist’s help, your optometrist can refer you to one of our experienced ophthalmologists.
+If your eye treatment plan requires a specialist’s help, your optometrist can refer you to one of our experienced ophthalmologists.

 For complete vision care, you’ll find everything you need at one of our Optical Stores.
 We have certified opticians ready to help you find the right frame and lens technology that fits your prescription, personal style and budget.